A visual introduction to information theory: Channels

 \subsection{Data processing inequality}

-The \textbf{Data Processing Inequality} is an important theorem which states that the information about a signal cannot be increased by any physical or computational operation.
-In the context of channels, this means that if we had a series of channels, each of which mapped from one random variable to another, information about the first random variable can only be preserved or lost at each step, and thus we can only be equally or more uncertain after each channel.
+The \textbf{Data Processing Inequality} states that no physical or computational operation can increase the information about a signal.
+In a series of channels, information about the original input can only be preserved or lost at each step: we can only become equally or more uncertain after each channel.

 Mathematically, if we have $\mathrm{A} \rightarrow \mathrm{B} \rightarrow \mathrm{C} $, where each arrow represents a channel, we say that these three variables form a \textbf{Markov chain}.
 The theorem states that: